abhi3700/My_Learning-Rust/README.md

 1. Booleans (bool)
 1. Characters (char).
 Note these can represent unicode scalar values (i.e. beyond ASCII)

+> `usize`: the size is dependent on the kind of computer your program is running on: 32 bits if you’re on a 32-bit architecture and 64 bits if you’re on a 64-bit architecture.

+---

 #### Print

 - 1. formatting variables inside `println` function